Spanish – A Level

 The course in the Lower Sixth covers the themes of: Traditional and Modern Values; Cyberspace; Sex Equality; The Influence of Idols (singers, musicians, TV and film stars etc.); Regional Identity in Spain; Cultural Heritage in the context of Spain and other countries where Spanish is spoken.
 This course builds on those topics covered at GCSE level and will improve your reading and listening with a greater understanding of grammar.
 Also, you will be able to write and speak Spanish with much more confidence.

 The Upper Sixth continues to develop your skills of listening, speaking, reading and writing through the wider social and cultural topics of: Immigration; Racism; Cultures Living Together; Young People Today; Monarchy and Dictatorships; Popular Movements.

 In this course, you will learn by using the Internet, our Languages ICT suite, through group and individual listening activities, role play, memorising, tasks to develop your reading skills and, especially, through conversation in a small group with a native Spanish speaker.
 You will read and listen to a variety of texts, including stories, magazines, newspaper articles, podcasts and YouTube and have opportunities to take part in a Spanish cultural trip to Malaga.
 Creative work may include acting, writing letters or stories and making recordings.
 Our most successful students enjoy listening to and reading Spanish in their own time.

-Please note that the Syllabus and Examination Board are the same for Spanish, French and German and therefore topics do overlap.
+Please note that the Syllabus and Examination Board are the same for Spanish and French and therefore topics do overlap.
 We follow the AQA specification and there is no coursework.

 There are 3 papers at the end of the two year course.